Dubai is no backpacker city by any means! In fact, the category “hostel” doesn’t even exist here, let alone the term “backpacker”.

 Staying by Dubai Marina and JBR is a prime location.
-You’re close to shopping, the metro, the Palm and the beach, but of course this comes at a higher price tag.
+You’re close to shopping, the metro, the Palm and the beach, but of course, this comes at a higher price tag.
 It is one of the most expensive areas to stay in Dubai with hotels starting at a minimum of $90 a night.
 Instead, we opted for an Airbnb in the same area and paid $39 a night for a marina front apartment in a private room with a gym, pool and a balcony.

 A great option for backpackers in Dubai is Couch Surfing.
 Surprisingly we haven’t used couch surfing much at all this trip but for our first time of doing so, we got really lucky.
-We stayed with Anas, a friendly and generous guy from Palenstine who has been living in Dubai for over a year now.
-Staying with Anas was such an awesome first experience as we learnt a lot about the Arab culture & the city.
+We stayed with Anas, a friendly and generous guy from Palestine who has been living in Dubai for over a year now.
+Staying with Anas was such an awesome first experience as we learnt a lot about Arab culture & the city.
 Couch Surfing isn’t for everyone.
 It’s daunting staying in a complete stranger’s house but hey, it’s all about breaking that comfort zone, getting a local’s perspective and of course, saving some cash in the process.

 Although not in Dubai itself, a short 1/1.5 hour drive away is another bustling city, Abu Dhabi.
 We took a day trip out here to visit 2 of its most famous attractions.

-Ferrari world is yet another over priced tourist attraction but it does have the world’s fastest roller coaster; The Formula Rossa.
+Ferrari world is yet another overpriced tourist attraction but it does have the world’s fastest roller coaster; The Formula Rossa.
 Entry to the park was a whopping 250 AED ($69 USD).
 As much as we wanted to head inside, we simply couldn’t justify spending $70 USD to ride a few roller coasters.
 You have to stop somewhere!
-The park itself is mostly indoor, apart from the roller coasters and is a mix between adult and children activities however it did seem more child orientated.
+The park itself is mostly indoor, apart from the roller coasters and is a mix of adult and children activities however it did seem more child orientated.

 Instead, Jacob and his friends cruised around in a brand new Ferrari.
 They flew around the streets for 20 minutes and felt the power of the fancy red car.
 0 to 100 in 3.6 seconds!